Appendix A. Registered Education Savings Plan provider user guide – Application forms – Education savings incentives

 • date of birth

-• sex
+• gender

 All RESP provider requests for incentive payments must include a beneficiary SIN.
-The CESP system will validate the SIN information at SIR.
-RESP providers should ensure that the information collected on application forms matches the beneficiary SIN documentation at SIR.
+The CESP system will validate the SIN information at the SIR.
+RESP providers should ensure that the information collected on application forms matches the beneficiary SIN documentation at the SIR.
 Doing so will ensure that providers will have fewer rejected transactions and avoid incentive payment delays.

 Any subscriber can provide information for 1 beneficiary on application form ESDC SDE 0093.
 However, only the custodial parent/legal guardian of a beneficiary can provide the beneficiary's SIN on this form.